Georgia police officer fatally shot

 The deputies called for backup and a Locust Grove police officer arrived.

 While trying to make the arrest, an altercation occurred during which the three officers and the suspect were all shot, McBrayer said.
-The suspect, who was not immediately identified, died, he said.
 McBrayer did not say who opened fire.

 The Georgia Bureau of Investigation identified the slain officer as Locust Grove Officer Chase Maddox.

+CNN Atlanta affiliate WSB said Maddox, 26, and his wife were expecting a second child soon.

 The wounded officers were identified as Michael D. Corley and Ralph Sidwell Callaway.

 One deputy was in serious condition and underwent surgery at Atlanta Medical Center and the second deputy was in fair condition in the same hospital, McBrayer said.
-CNN was not immediately able to determine which deputy was in serious condition.
+The GBI said Corley was released from the hospital.

 The slain officer had about five years of experience, McBrayer said.
 McBrayer said one deputy had more than 20 years of experience and the second officer was a reserve deputy with "vast" law experience.